A-Swoo18/mine-chess/README.md

 ## How to Play

-1. Each player can place a landmine at the start of the game.
+1. A random landmine will be placed at the beginning of the game.
-2. Landmines are hidden from the opponent.
+2. Landmines are hidden until any piece is placed on it.
 3. If a piece steps on a landmine, it explodes and the piece is removed.
-4. Landmines can be updated during your turn.
+4. After explosion, a new landmine will be located.

 ## Credits